Skip to Main Content

 Q: How many treatments will I need?

+We work quickly so that you feel better sooner.
 Some people feel relief immediately after just one treatment.
-Some take a several sessions for the effects to cumulatively build momentum.
+Some take a few sessions for the effects to cumulatively build momentum.
 Everyone responds in their own unique way.
 Dr. Kim looks for improvements after every single treatment.
-After a few consecutive sessions, you may begin to notice bigger, more obvious results.
+After several consecutive sessions, you may begin to notice bigger, more cumulative improvements.
 We discuss the treatment plan with you and customize each session.
-We work quickly so that you feel better sooner.

 Questions are welcome.